subugoe/typo3-find/README.md

     the POST body when `paging.detailPagePaging` is turned on; it may contain the keys `q`, `facet`, `position`, `count` and `sort`.

+### Logging

+The [TYPO3 Log Manager](https://docs.typo3.org/typo3cms/CoreApiReference/7.6/ApiOverview/Logging/Index.html) is used.
+If no special configuration for the find-logging is applied, log entries can be found under the component-key `find` in the TYPO3 log, i.e.:

+`06 Jun 2016 06:36:06 +0000 [ERROR] request="e2737b83ada7d" component="find": Solr Exception (Timeout?)`

 RealURL
 -------